tag1consulting/goose/README.md

 Goose can optionally log details about all load test requests to a file.
 To enable, add the `--metrics-log-file=foo` command line option, where `foo` is either a relative or absolute path of the log file to create.
 Any existing file that may already exist will be overwritten.

-When operating in Gaggle-mode, the `--metrics-log-file` option can be enabled on Worker processes and/or on the Manager process.
-You can therefor configure Goose to spread out the overhead of writing logs by enabling the option on Workers, or you can configure Goose to create a single combined log of all requests by enabling the option on the Manager.
+When operating in Gaggle-mode, the `--metrics-log-file` option can only be enabled on the Worker processes, configuring Goose to spread out the overhead of writing logs.

 By default, logs are written in JSON Lines format.
 For example: